ayushmina/backend_services/twitter.md

 # Requirements
 - To have a fully working HTTP server working together with Twitter OAuth in Node.js you need an application created on developer.twitter.com to be used to sign in with Twitter
 - a Consumer API key and secret for the OAuth part
 - an HTTP server
 - some lightweight Node.js modules
+- twiiter  developer account

 # Dependencies
  Using express as an example here, though you can use any other framework, the concept is the same.